00xBan/Microsoft-SQL-SID-bruteforce/README.md

 - The hex string input should include the `0x` prefix.
 - Sub-authorities are unpacked as unsigned 32-bit little-endian integers (`<I` format).
 - The Identifier Authority is decoded as a 6-byte big-endian integer; for standard NT SIDs this will be `5` (NT Authority).

+⚠️ Disclaimer & Legal Warning

+This tool is provided for educational purposes and authorized security testing only.

+By using this software, you agree to the following terms:

+Authorized Use Only

+These tools are intended exclusively for:

+Penetration testing on systems you own or have been given explicit written permission to test Capture The Flag (CTF) challenges and lab environments (e.g. Hack The Box, TryHackMe, PG Practice) Security research in isolated, controlled environments Educational study of network protocols and authentication mechanisms

+No Responsibility / Liability Waiver

+The author(s) of this software accept no responsibility or liability for any damage, data loss, legal consequences, or harm caused by the use or misuse of these tools.

+This includes but is not limited to:

+Unauthorized access to computer systems or networks Interception of private communications or data Violation of local, national, or international law
+Any indirect, incidental, or consequential damages arising from use of this software

+Legal Notice

+Unauthorized use of these tools against systems without explicit permission may violate laws including but not limited to:

+Computer Fraud and Abuse Act (CFAA) — United States Computer Misuse Act 1990 — United Kingdom
+Cybercrime laws applicable in your jurisdiction

+You are solely responsible for ensuring your use of this software complies with all applicable laws and regulations.